 Best practices dictate that aviation safety program org charts don't have generic labels, but actual employee names.
 For example, don't simply put in "Dept Head" or "Director of Safety" in the box.
 Place both managers' names and positions in the boxes.
 An exception may exist when more than three individuals occupy a box, such as front-line employees.

 Placing actual names into the boxes leaves no doubt that management has performed the required appointment of key safety personnel for the functioning of the safety program.

 At the top of the safety org chart sits the Accountable Executive and at the bottom are typically the front line employees.
-Safety managers, department heads and other safety-relevant divisions fall in the middle of the heirarchy.
+Safety managers, department heads, and other safety-relevant divisions fall in the middle of the hierarchy.

 Org charts for aviation safety program must be kept up to date.
 We recommend that safety teams schedule an annual review of the org chart.